inovex/ispark/README.md

 3. Restart YARN: *sudo systemctl restart hadoop-yarn-resourcemanager.service*
 4. Pull the repository.
 5. Referene the Jupyter Enterprise Gateway and API-server images in *docker-compose.yml* (line 5 and 19)
-6. Provide Docker credentials in */software/deployment_yarn_docker.sh* (line 18) and again the images, as in step 5 (line 21 and 22)
+6. Provide Docker credentials in *deployment_yarn_docker.sh* (line 18) and again the images, as in step 5 (line 21 and 22)
 7. Execute the *deployment_yarn_docker.sh* script

 ## Accessing the platform

-The ingress resources are available, however, they are left out (out-commented or deactivated), since setting ingress is very specific and depending e.g. on available host etc. If you want to use it, activate ingress for the JupyterHub (*config.yml*) and for the Web-UI (*values.yml*) and provide your own configuration.
+The ingress resources are available, however, they are left out (deactivated), since setting ingress is very specific and depending e.g. on available host etc. If you want to use it, deploy the ingress-controller (*kubernetes/ingress-nginx*), activate ingress for the JupyterHub (*config.yml*) and for the Web-UI (*values.yml*) and deploy the ingress-resource for the web-ui (*kubernetes/ingress-resources)*.
+You can do this by extending the deployment script for k8s.

 You can, however, access the platform with port-forwarding.
 From the local terminal (with *kubectl*), you can port-forward the Web-UI and the JupyterHub as presented: